microsoft/PythonProgrammingPuzzles/solvers/gpt3/README.md

 The requirements can be installed with `pip3 install -r requirements.txt`.

-This script runs the GPT-3 experiments and prints the results to stdout.
+`run_gpt3_experiments.py` runs the GPT-3 experiments and prints the results to stdout.

 ## Installation and execution.
 You will need an open-ai GPT-3 access key which can be signed up for [here](https://openai.com/join/).